Body Contouring After Weight Loss

 See more reasons why people choose St. Louis Cosmetic Surgery.
 View real patient testimonials.

-Recovery following these body contouring procedures varies from patient to patient and depends on the nature of the operation, especially if your surgeon combined different procedures.
-It’s critical to follow the postoperative instructions your surgeon provides.
+Recuperation after a body contouring surgery varies from patient to patient and depends on the nature of the operation, especially if your surgeon combined different procedures.
+It’s very important to follow the postoperative instructions your surgeon provides.

-Surgery is performed using general anesthesia, and in some cases patients spend one or more nights in the hospital before returning home.
-You will have bandages at the incision sites and likely surgical drains to help reduce fluid buildup.
-Although the recovery time is different for each patient, most individuals beginning feeling more comfortable after the first week or 2.
+Our surgeons use general anesthesia when performing body contouring procedures, and in some cases, patients need to spend a night or 2 in the hospital before returning home.
+You can expect to have bandages at your incision sites and likely surgical drains to help reduce fluid buildup.
+Although the recovery time is different for each patient, most people begin feeling more comfortable after the first week or 2.

 Frequently Asked Questions